What is Redis?

 Step 1: Run PHP Stack App

 If you are already a member, log in to Cloudways console.
-If you are not a member yet, Sign Up now on Cloudways and enjoy 3 days of free trial on DigitalOcean server to test your application with the optimized Cloudways PHP stack.
+If you are not a member yet, Sign Up now for free on Cloudways and enjoy 3 days of free trial on DigitalOcean server to test your application with the optimized Cloudways PHP stack.

 Once your server is launched, go to the server page and click on Add Application and from there, select PHP stack application and click on Add New Application.